gard-projects/machine-learning/ShallowLearning/LogisticRegression/README.md

  <img src="../images/sk_conf_logreg.png" width="45%" height="45%" style="float: left;">
 </div>

-## ROC curve and AUC score
+## ROC curve and the AUC score
-The image on the **left** displays the ROC curve and AUC score (in legend) of the custom model.
+The image on the **left** displays the **ROC** (Reciever operating characteristic) curve and **AUC** (Area Under the Curve) score (in legend) of the custom model.
 As you have probably guessed, the image on the **right** is the results of the Sklearn implementation of the logistic regression model.
 <div>
  <img src="../images/cmodel_auc_logreg.png" width="45%" height="45%" style="float: left; margin-right: 10px;">
  <img src="../images/sk_auc_logreg.png" width="45%" height="45%" style="float: left;">
 </div>

+&nbsp;

+# Conclusion
+As you can see, the implementation of this project is very similar to linear regression in some aspects, but differs in what we are predicting.
+Additionally, logistic regression only works with y-values in the range of 0 to 1, as compared to linear regression which can work with any y-value.
+The model it self performs well in terms of the metrics, like score and f1-score, but has a poor value for **AUC**.
+In such a situation you would try fit other models to the dataset, and then choose the model with the best AUC score.
+However the goal for this project is not to choose the right model for the dataset, but rather implement Logistic Regression from scratch and understand the math behind it.

+Thank you for reading the project, I hope it could be of benefit to you (the reader). \
+~ Gard

 &nbsp;